anderalex803/nuwara-online-courses/datacamp/shell-bash/README.md

 ## Implementations of pipeline

+Piping is putting two or more commands in a single line

 `cut -d , -f 2 seasonal/summer.csv | grep -v Tooth | head -n 10`

 * select the first column from the summer data